 About the Pedagogy

-- Comparing the 1990 and 2006 US Hardiness Zones gives students a good idea of how tangibly the annual temperatures in the continental US have warmed over 15 years.
+- Comparing the 1990 and 2006 US Hardiness Zones gives students a good idea of how tangibly the climate in the continental US has warmed over 15 years.

 Technical Details/Ease of Use